-Pliny simply called it garlic (Latin term: aleatum) in his book Naturalis Historia, the world’s first encyclopedia and one of the largest single works to have survived the Roman Empire that covers all ancient knowledge.
+Pliny simply called this sauce garlic (Latin term: aleatum) in his book Naturalis Historia, the world’s first encyclopedia and one of the largest single works to have survived the Roman Empire that covers all ancient knowledge.

-This makes aïoli (garlic and olive oil emusion sauce) at least 2,000 years old, and it is probably much older than that if it made the cut and was mentioned in Pliny’s encyclopedia.
+This makes aïoli (garlic and olive oil emusion sauce) at least 2,000 years old, and it’s probably much older than that if it was mentioned in Pliny’s encyclopedia.

 What’s the difference between Aïoli sauce and Mayonnaise?

 Mayonnaise and aioli sauces are both emulsion sauces created when two substances that don’t want to mix are forced to mix.
 In cooking, this usually refers to oil being whisked vigorously into something water-based.
 The oil breaks up into tiny droplets that then get suspended within the liquid.

 In the case of French Mayonnaise, a neutral oil is whisked vigorously as it’s slowly dripped into a mixture of salt, egg yolk and vinegar (the liquids).

 Aioli sauces doesn’t use a neutral oil.
 Instead, it’s made with olive oil which you also whisk vigorously into a mixture of lemon juice and mashed garlic.
 As I mentioned earlier, some recipes use eggs now.
-Purists say that there should be no egg in a true Aioli sauce.
+Purists say that there should not be any egg in a true Aioli sauce.
 Don’t say that to a French person.

 How to make homemade mayonnaise: Traditional French Mayonnaise Recipe

 If you can make a salad vinaigrette, you can make homemade French mayo.
 It’s seriously that easy.
 You only need 5 ingredients that can be whipped up in less than 5 minutes.
 You don’t need to cook anything.

 Directions: The recipe below is enough for two to four people.